shu-htk/tip-dev/doc/ref/exe.md

 ## Execute macro file with debug-mode

-Usually variables defind in the macro file can not be referd from the interactive console.
+Usually variables defined in the macro file can not be referenced from the interactive console.
-Executing with debug-mode, variables in the macro file can be refered from the interactive console.
+Executing with debug-mode, variables in the macro file can be referenced from the interactive console.

 example
 ```